dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 # 2. Technical prep & testing

 ## 2.1.
 Security review
 In general, it is considered best practice to conduct a security review including the fixing of risky findings.
-Guidance on security best practices is [here](../../../security/index.md).
+Guidance on [security best practices](/docs/current/developer-docs/security/general-security-best-practices).
 It should be explained to which extent security reviews are relevant for the dapp and what kind of security reviews have been conducted for the dapp if applicable.

 ## 2.2.
 Open sourcing
 If the dapp is not already open sourced, it should be open sourced before the SNS launch - actually before the decentralization proposals are created.
 A dapp is not truly decentralized if the source code is not shared with the community.
 Open sourcing the code gives the community an opportunity to evaluate the dapp before the SNS launch, and after the launch, where upgrades must be voted on.
 It’s hard to make a meaningful voting decision without having full visibility into the code, and without the visibility it will also not be possible to verify the code and assess the impact it will have, before voting.